tarantool/cartridge/rst/troubleshooting.rst

 Troubleshooting
 ================================================================================

-First of all, see the similar
+First of all, see a similar
 `guide <https://www.tarantool.io/en/doc/latest/book/admin/troubleshoot/>`_
 in the Tarantool manual.
-Below you can find other cartridge-specific problems considered.
+Below you can find other Cartridge-specific problems considered.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Editing clusterwide configuration in WebUI returns an error